software-development-project-1/software-development-project-1.github.io/material/sprint-3-todo.md

 ```

 The `loadUserByUsername` method will need to return a `User` object based on the username provided by the paramater or throw an `UsernameNotFoundException` exception if no user is found.

+The [authentication example](https://github.com/software-development-project-1/authentication-example) project demonstrates how the application's authentication can be implemented.
+Explore the project's code for useful examples that you can apply for the user story's implementation.

 {: .important-title }